-1. Assessment of accurate body mass and BMI via appropriate SOPs (e.g., calibrated scales, no shoes and heavy clothing) at the time of evaluation and while on the waiting list

-- 2. Availability of a multi-professional weight-management services - 3.
-Proportion of patients who are obese (BMI > 30 kg/m2) (taken from Baker et al. [42]) - 4.
+- 1. Assessment of accurate body mass and BMI via appropriate SOPs (e.g., calibrated scales, no shoes and heavy clothing) at the time of evaluation and while on the waiting list - 2.
+Availability of a multi-professional weight-management services - 3.
+Proportion of patients who are obese (BMI > 30 kg/m2) (taken from Baker et al.42) - 4.
 If feasible, assessment of body composition should be performed

-The impact of obesity on kidney transplant outcomes is complex although study has shown that, irrespective of BMI, compared to dialysis treatment patient survival is improved if transplanted [68].
-However, in maintenance HD patients, a higher BMI seems to be linked to a survival advantage.
+The impact of obesity on kidney transplant outcomes is complex although study has shown that, irrespective of BMI, compared to dialysis treatment patient survival is improved if transplanted.68 However, in maintenance HD patients, a higher BMI seems to be linked to a survival advantage.
 Nonetheless, the presence of such obesity survival paradox is unlikely in KTRs since both extremes of pre-transplantation BMI are linked to higher mortality in this population.
-A meta-analysis of >300,000 participants by Ahmadi et al. [53] found compared to normal BMI (defined as 18.5 to 24.9), being underweight (defined as a BMI <18.5) pre-transplantation [Hazard Ratio (HR): 1.09; 95% CI: 1.02-1.20], overweight (defined as a BMI 25.0 to 29.9) (HR: 1.07; 95% CI: 1.04-1.12), and obese (defined as a BMI >30) (HR: 1.20; 95% CI: 1.14-1.23) levels of BMI were associated with higher mortality.
-Another meta-analysis conducted by Lafranca et al. [69] found that, from data of 209,000 KTRs, recipients with a higher BMI, graft and patient survival are worse, at least up to 3 years after transplantation.
+A meta-analysis of >300,000 participants by Ahmadi et al.53 found compared to normal BMI (defined as 18.5 to 24.9), being underweight (BMI <18.5) pre-transplantation [Hazard Ratio (HR): 1.09; 95% CI: 1.02-1.20], overweight (BMI 25.0 to 29.9) (HR: 1.07; 95% CI: 1.04-1.12), and obese (BMI >30) (HR: 1.20; 95% CI: 1.14-1.23) were associated with higher mortality.
+Another meta-analysis conducted by Lafranca et al.69 found that, from data of 209,000 KTRs, recipients with a higher BMI, graft and patient survival are worse, at least up to 3 years after transplantation.